gdha/pi-stories/docs/pi-stories17.md

 ### Download the GitHub sources of ntopng

 We liked the [ntopng application](https://github.com/ntop/ntopng) [1] so we thought why not integrate it with our kubernetes cluster.
 However, the original project did not have the required code to integrate it with our kubernetes cluster, but we did find another [project](https://github.com/MySocialApp/kubernetes-helm-chart-ntopng.git) that provides a helm chart for ntopng.
-Yet another chalenge was building an image for arm64.
+Yet another challenge was building an image for arm64.

 Therefore, we cloned these 2 projects into our [pi4-ntopng github project](https://github.com/gdha/pi4-ntopng) [2].